 Keep the profit from the arbitrage

-Meanwhile, if the transaction turns out unprofitable or the borrower fails to repay the money instantly, the smart contract reverses the loan to the lender.
+Meanwhile, if the transaction turns out to be unprofitable or the borrower fails to repay the money instantly, the smart contract reverses the loan to the lender.
 Flash loans are safe for both borrowers and lenders because no one loses money.
 However, there is always a risk in every crypto deal.
 In this case, malicious codes can cause flash loan attacks, leading to the loss of assets.

 A crypto mortgage is a new kind of crypto service that people might find worth the risk.
 Unlike regular loans, mortgages can last over a decade.
 A crypto mortgage allows an investor to buy a home while holding on to his investment.